Nzinga of Ndongo and Matamba: War with the Portuguese

-While rebuilding her strength, Nzinga took advantage of Nogla Hari's political weakness, highlighting his lack of political experience.
-Nogla Hari was despised by both his nobles and his Portuguese allies, for while previous kings of Ndongo had all been warriors, Nogla Hari had no soldiers of his own and was forced to rely on Portuguese soldiers.
-Nogla Hari and the Portuguese launched a counter-propaganda campaign against Nzinga, hoping to use her gender as a means to delegitimize her strength, but this backfired as she increasingly outmaneuvered Nogla Hari in Ndongan politics.
-In one notable incident, Nzinga sent Nogla Hari threatening letters and a collection of fetishes, challenging him to combat with her forces; the messages terrified Hari, who was forced to call on his Portuguese allies for support, thus greatly diminishing his own prestige while adding to Nzinga's reputation.
+While rebuilding her strength, Nzinga took advantage of Ngola Hari's political weakness, highlighting his lack of political experience.
+Ngola Hari was despised by both his nobles and his Portuguese allies, for while previous kings of Ndongo had all been warriors, the usurper Hari had no soldiers of his own and was forced to rely on Portuguese soldiers.
+Hari and the Portuguese launched a counter-propaganda campaign against Nzinga, hoping to use her gender as a means to delegitimize her strength, but this backfired as she increasingly outmaneuvered Hari in Ndongan politics.
+In one notable incident, Nzinga sent Hari threatening letters and a collection of fetishes, challenging him to combat with her forces; the messages terrified Hari, who was forced to call on his Portuguese allies for support, thus greatly diminishing his own prestige while adding to Nzinga's reputation.

 However, she was still unable to directly face the Portuguese in battle, and was forced to retreat from the advancing Portuguese army.
 She suffered a series of military defeats, most notably in a Portuguese ambush that saw half of her army, most of her officials, and her two sisters captured, though she herself was able to escape.
 By late 1628, Nzinga's army had been greatly reduced (down to around 200 soldiers according to one source) and she had been effectively expelled from her kingdom.